The Wooden Horse: Plot

-The somewhat fictionalised version of the true story is set in Stalag Luft III — the same POW camp where the real events depicted in the film The Great Escape took place, albeit from a different compound – and involved Williams, Michael Codner and Oliver Philpot, all inmates of the camp.
-In the book and film, the escapees are renamed "Flight Lieutenant Peter Howard", "Captain John Clinton" and "Philip Rowe".

-The prisoners are faced with the problem of digging an escape tunnel despite the accommodation huts, within which the tunnel entrance might be concealed, being a considerable distance from the perimeter fence.
-They come up with an ingenious way of digging the tunnel with its entrance located in the middle of an open area relatively near the perimeter fence and using a vaulting horse (constructed largely from plywood from Canadian Red Cross parcels), to cover the entrance.
+Flight Lieutenant Peter Howard, Captain John Clinton and Philip Rowe are Allied prisoners in Stalag Luft III, a German prisoner of war camp in World War II.
+Plans to dig an escape tunnel are complicated by the layout of the camp.
+Their barracks huts, the only place a tunnel entrance might be concealed, are a considerable distance from the perimeter fence.
+To reduce the amount of digging needed, the prisoners come up with an ingenious way of shortening the tunnel.
+They decide to start the tunnel in the middle of an open area close to the perimeter fence and conceal the entrance with a vaulting horse constructed from plywood from Canadian Red Cross parcels.

-Recruiting fellow-prisoners to form a team of vaulters, each day they carry the horse out to the same spot, with a man hidden inside.
-The prisoners begin gymnastic exercises using the vaulting horse, while the concealed man digs down below it.
-At the end of the session, the digger places wooden boards, cut to fit the aperture, in the hole, and fills the space with sandbags and dry sand kept for the purpose – wet sand taken from below the surface would be darker and hence give away the tunneling activity.

-As the tunnel lengthens, two men are eventually hidden inside the horse while a larger group of men exercise, the two men continue to dig the tunnel.
-At the end of the day, they conceal the tunnel entrance once more and hide inside the horse while it is carried back to their hut.
-They also devise a method of disposing of the earth coming out of the tunnel.
-They recruit a third man, Phil, to assist them, with the promise that he will join the escape.
+Recruiting fellow prisoners to form a team of vaulters, they carry the horse out to the same spot every day, with a man hidden inside.
+The prisoners exercise using the vaulting horse while the concealed man digs underneath.
+At the end of the session the digger places wooden boards, cut to fit the aperture, in the hole and fills the space with sandbags and dry sand kept for the purpose since freshly dug sand would appear darker and give away the tunnel.
+As the tunnel lengthens, two men are hidden inside the horse while a larger group of men exercise and they recruit a third man, Phil, to assist them, with the promise that he will join the escape.